 If South Africa is the ‘Rainbow Nation’ then Cape Town must surely be the Rainbow City.
-Colour is everywhere, a sparkling blue ocean dotted with white wisps, sandy yellow beaches decorated with bright umbrellas and then there are the bright red tour busses which wind their way around this amazing city.
+Colour is everywhere.
+A sparkling blue ocean dotted with white wisps.
+Sandy yellow beaches decorated with bright umbrellas.
+The bright red tour buses which wind their way around this amazing city.

 Jacaranda trees pop up in a blaze of purple offering shade on the hottest of days.
-They are deemed alien trees which need vast amounts of water to thrive so as a result new trees cannot be planted, we must enjoy the ones which have survived.
+They are deemed alien trees which need vast amounts of water to thrive.
+As a result, new trees cannot be planted, we must enjoy the ones which have survived.

-Nature blooms in the various National Parks which fill with a variety of different proteas.
-South Africa’s national flower, the King Protea is plentiful and a firm favourite for wonderful flower arrangements in hotels and restaurants at this time of the year.
+Nature blooms in the various National Parks which fill with a variety of different proteas – South Africa’s national flower, the King Protea is plentiful and a firm favourite for wonderful flower arrangements in hotels and restaurants at this time of the year.
 To experience the full floral kingdom visit Cape Town’s very own Kirstenbosch Botanical Gardens.
-There you will find a yellow Strelitzia Regina, they are normally orange but this one was especially created for Nelson Mandela and is known as Mandela’s Gold.
+There you will find a yellow Strelitzia Regina.
+They are normally orange but this one was specially created for Nelson Mandela and is known as Mandela’s Gold.

 Surely everyone has seen a postcard of the beach huts in Muizenberg.
 Each individual little changing hut has a different coloured door and or roof.
 Add this to the surfboards, patterned beach towels, sun-bathers attire and even the different scoops of ice cream on offer and your rainbow beach experience is complete.
 Well almost, just wait until the sun goes down and the sky changes from bright blue swallowing the golden yellow sun and then lights up the remaining clouds in hues of salmon pink and burnt orange.
 The very best place to view this ocean spectacle is of course from Camps Bay.